 Eligibility

-The Association Instructors’ Seminar is open only to Association members designated as Association Instructors.
+This seminar is open only to Association members designated as Indigenous Education PD Facilitators.
 This invitation only program forms part of the ongoing training for Association corps members.
-This program will be held off-site.

-Details and registration information will be forwarded to local associations, specialist councils and convention associations in early May.
+Details and registration information will be forwarded to local associations and Association corps in late April.
 Information on registration will be also posted to the ATA website at that time.

 Preliminary information may be obtained by contacting Marianne Moffatt at Barnett House.
 E-mail: marianne.moffatt@ata.ab.ca.
 Telephone: 780-447-9427 (from Edmonton) or 1-800-232-7208 (from elsewhere in Alberta).